collective2/TDLib/README.md

-This repo contains source code and examples for using the TDAmeritrade API
+This repo contains source code and examples for using the TDAmeritrade API.
+The library TDLib is written in C# for .net version 4.7.2

 The developer web site is located at https://developer.tdameritrade.com/

-The library TDLib is written in C# for .net version 4.7.2

 Using the API requires 5 different values that you retrieve in different ways.
 Read the file GettingTheKeys.pdf to see a discussion and walkthrough.
 Getting all of the keys together requires some patience, different logins and copying and pasting values around.